DePaul University Division of Mission and Ministry > Scholarships, Grants & Awards > Mission and Ministry Scholarships > Frédéric Ozanam Scholarship

 The Ozanam Scholarship is a non-tuition restricted award that can be applied towards tuition and fees charged to students’ tuition accounts.
 The scholarship is a flat-rate award that is set each year depending on the tuition rates set by the University.
 The flat-rate is intended to cover the tuition costs and fees for a student enrolled in 8 credit hours per quarter (full-time) in a majority of the Colleges at DePaul.
 Students whose tuition charges exceed the flat-rate amount each quarter will be responsible for paying the additional tuition charges.
 Students whose tuition charges are below the flat-rate amount may be eligible to receive a refund each quarter.

-For the 2023-2024 Academic Year, we are currently projecting the Ozanam Scholarship will be valued at $6,350 per quarter or $19,050 for the full year.
-This is just a projection as the tuition rates for the 2023-2024 Academic Year will not be finalized until March or April 2023, at which point the scholarship value will be adjusted.
+For the 2024-2025 Academic Year, we are currently projecting the Ozanam Scholarship will be valued at $6,448per quarter or $19,334 for the full year.
+This is just a projection as the tuition rates for the 2024-2025 Academic Year will not be finalized until March or April 2024, at which point the scholarship value will be adjusted.

 In addition to the award for the regular term, Mission and Ministry Summer Scholarships may be available to Ozanam Scholarship recipients.
 The Ozanam Scholarship is renewable for up to two additional years (total of three years), pending successful completion of program requirements.